cs160-berkeley/website/details.md

 will form within each Studio.
 Transfers among sections must be approved by the teaching team.

-## Project Theme

-The theme of this semester’s projects will be “Bursting Echo Chambers in Social Media”.
-We will be developing web-based applications (either on mobile or desktop) to enable people encounter more diverse information through social media.
-Another aspect of our theme is to encourage more constructive conversation or interaction among differing perspectives through social media.
-We will be leveraging the [Graph API](https://developers.facebook.com/docs/graph-api/) and other developer tools that Facebook offers https://developers.facebook.com/ to enable connecting with the user data that’s available within Facebook.
-While students are free to connect with other social media services, we will only be providing guidance on the Facebook APIs.

 ## Prerequisites

 CS160 is an upper division course, and one of few where you will work